How to transfer data from your old Android phone to your new one

 After selecting the restore options, you'll be able to choose whether to back up data and use location automatically at the Google services page.
 After selecting the services, you can set up a PIN to use face unlock and fingerprint authentication.

-The rest of the options after configuring biometric authentication will vary by manufacturer, and you can easily follow along with the on-screen instructions.
+After configuring biometric authentication, the rest of the options will vary by manufacturer, and you can easily follow along with the on-screen instructions.
 The best part with a cloud restore is that even your home screen is preserved.
-That includes the background as well as the app layout, so you can get started on your new phone without any additional setup.
+That includes the background and the app layout so that you can get started on your new phone without any additional setup.

 That's all there is to it.
-Once setup is finished and you get to the home screen, you'll see a Play Store downloader in the background that is restoring data from your old phone.
-This may take up to an hour based on the amount of content you installed on your old phone and your internet connection, so you can let that run while configuring the rest of the options on your new phone.
+Once setup is finished and you get to the home screen, you'll see the Play Store running in the background and restoring data from your old phone.
+This can take up to an hour based on the amount of content installed on your old phone and your internet connection, so you can let that run while configuring the rest of the settings on your new phone.

-Haven't decided on a phone just yet?
-Then you'll want to take a look at the Pixel 3a series.
-The Pixel 3a XL has a fantastic camera that's on par with $1,000 flagships, and you also get robust hardware and timely updates.

-Mid-range wonder
+Mid-range king

 We may earn a commission for purchases using our links.
 Learn more.

-The Xperia 1 is our favorite phone for shooting video
+The Xperia 1 III is our favorite phone for shooting video

-If video recording is your thing, then look no further than the Sony Xperia 1 — it offers a large screen, three great cameras, and extremely robust manual video controls.
+If video recording is your thing, look no further than the Sony Xperia 1 III.
+It offers a large screen, three great cameras, and extremely robust manual video controls.